Breast cancer in dogs: FAQ

-Breast (mammary) tumours in dogs appear as cancerous lumps of varying shapes and sizes in the mammary glands - these glands can be found around your dog’s nipples.
+Breast (or mammary) tumours in dogs appear as lumps of varying shapes and sizes in the mammary glands.
+These glands can be found around your dog’s nipples.
+Some lumps are benign and harmless, whereas others may be malignant (cancerous).
+These can spread to other parts of the body and make your dog unwell.

 Your dog’s symptoms will vary depending on what stage their mammary cancer is at.